 Is Citric Acid Bad for You?

 Citric acid in whichever form it is derived is generally accepted as safe for use in bath bombs.
 Citric acid is found naturally in citrus fruits.
 The version used in bath bombs is likely to be a synthetic option created using molds.
-Whilst there may be a chance of some allergies based on the synthetic type, the chance is little higher than with natural citric acid.
+Whilst there may be a chance of some allergies based on the synthetic type, the chance is a little higher than with natural citric acid.

 Where to Buy Citric Acid